fat-fuzzy/rocks/apps/doc/src/assets/usages/005+package-playbook.md

 - `blocks`
 - `layouts`
 - `recipes`
+- `raw`

 You can see how this is done for the UI library package: [exports from @fat-fuzzy/ui](https://github.com/fat-fuzzy/rocks/blob/main/packages/ui/src/lib/index.ts)

 ### Building the pages

-Build the routing structure using this example: [UI route for @fat-fuzzy/doc](https://github.com/fat-fuzzy/rocks/tree/main/apps/doc/src/routes/ui)
+Build the routing structure using this example: [UI route for @fat-fuzzy/doc](https://github.com/fat-fuzzy/rocks/tree/main/apps/doc/src/routes/(rails)/ui)

 ### Providing content